The Ducati 899 Panigale maintenance schedule and service intervals — sourced from the owner’s manual.

-One of my favourite things about the 899 Panigale — similar to the 1199 Panigale — is that it was a beautiful period in which Ducati used a timing chain instead of a belt.
-Wonderful times, since it meant that owners are no longer required to change the belt every now and then!
-Ducati later reverted to the timing belt for the 1299 Panigale for reasons known only to their engineers.
+One of my favourite things about the 899 Panigale — similar to the 1199 Panigale — is that it has a timing chain instead of a belt.
+You no longer have to adjust the cam belt tension or replace it periodically.
+Also, the valve service intervals are twice as wide as its predecessor, the Ducati 848 Superbike.

 What you need to service the Ducati 899 Panigale